alfajor/weatherd/README.md

 Python3 should be installed.
 Notifications can only be run on OSX and Linux currently.

 # Install
-Download or clone and move `setup.sh` outside of the main `/notifer/` directory.
+Download or clone and move `setup.sh` outside of the main `/weatherd/` directory.

 # Setup
 Get API keys for [Open Weather Map](https://openweathermap.org/api) and [IP Info](https://ipinfo.io) and create a `.env` file in the project root.
 Add `OPEN_WEATHER_TOKEN=<YOURAPIKEYHERE>` and `IP_INFO_TOKEN=<YOURTOKENHERE>` to the file.
 These are required for fetching the local weather.

-Run `chmod +x setup.sh && ./setup.sh`
+Run `./setup.sh`

-The script will create a new `/bin` in the user's home directory, find for the notifier directory, move it into the new `bin` directory, and create and run a new cron to trigger desktop weather notifications.
+The script will create a new `/bin` in the user's home directory, find the notifier directory, move it into the new `bin` directory, and create and run a new cron to trigger desktop weather notifications.

 This is done in order to allow cron execution from an accessible location in the filesystem.